Regression analysis: Prediction (interpolation and extrapolation)

+Model selection

-However, this does not cover the full set of modeling errors that may be made: in particular, the assumption of a particular form for the relation between Y and X. A properly conducted regression analysis will include an assessment of how well the assumed form is matched by the observed data, but it can only do so within the range of values of the independent variables actually available.
+The assumption of a particular form for the relation between Y and X is another source of uncertainty.
+A properly conducted regression analysis will include an assessment of how well the assumed form is matched by the observed data, but it can only do so within the range of values of the independent variables actually available.
 This means that any extrapolation is particularly reliant on the assumptions being made about the structural form of the regression relationship.
-Best-practice advice here is that a linear-in-variables and linear-in-parameters relationship should not be chosen simply for computational convenience, but that all available knowledge should be deployed in constructing a regression model.
 If this knowledge includes the fact that the dependent variable cannot go outside a certain range of values, this can be made use of in selecting the model – even if the observed dataset has no values particularly near such bounds.
 The implications of this step of choosing an appropriate functional form for the regression can be great when extrapolation is considered.
 At a minimum, it can ensure that any extrapolation arising from a fitted model is "realistic" (or in accord with what is known).